StreetScout

 Where is Singleton (WA)?

-Singleton (WA) is a suburb of Western Australia, Australia.
+Singleton (WA) is a suburb of Western Australia, Australia, in the Rockingham local government area.

 What is the population of Singleton (WA)?